-As described in Note 3 to the accompanying financial statements, during the three months ended November 30, 2010, we acquired approximately 940 acres of undeveloped land located in unincorporated Arapahoe County known as Sky Ranch.
-We acquired the land and water rights for payments totaling approximately \$7.0 million, with acquisition costs totaling approximately \$534,500.
-The identifiable assets that we acquired included the undeveloped land, which is zoned for residential and commercial development and approximately 820 acre feet of water, 89 acre feet of which we previously purchased pursuant to agreements with the former developer.
-Consideration for the land and water and the costs of the acquisition were paid in cash which was raised through sale of common shares pursuant to an effective shelf registration statement and the issuance of a Convertible Negotiable Promissory Note (the "Convertible Note").
+As described in Note 3 to the accompanying financial statements, during the six months ended February 28, 2011, we acquired approximately 940 acres of undeveloped land located in unincorporated Arapahoe County known as Sky Ranch.
+We acquired the land and water rights for payments totaling approximately \$7.0 million, with acquisition costs totaling approximately \$554,100.
+The identifiable assets that we acquired included the undeveloped land, which is zoned for residential and commercial development, and approximately 820 acre feet of water, 89 acre feet of which we previously purchased pursuant to agreements with the former developer.
+Consideration for the land and water and the costs of the acquisition were paid in cash which was raised through sale of common shares pursuant to an effective shelf registration statement and the issuance of the Convertible Note.
 Both financing transactions are described below and in Note 3 to the accompanying financial statements.

-Issuance of the Convertible Note
+Issuance and conversion of the Convertible Note